mell-o-tron/Lambda-Maj7/README.md

 ## Features
 - The currently available data types are integers, booleans and lambdas.
 I'll very soon add lists and floating point numbers.
 - The operations are represented in pre-fix notation, and most of them are n-ary.
 When I will add lists I'll probably make them binary.
-- The functions are all unary, and there is no syntactic sugar for functions of the type `t1->t2->t3`.
+- The functions are all unary, and there is no built-in syntactic sugar for functions of the type `t1->t2->t3`.
 You just have to write:
 ```
 f := lam(x1) => {
     g := lam(x2) => {